Rauch (company)

-Rauch Fruchtsäfte GmbH & Co OG is a beverage company based in Rankweil in Vorarlberg, Austria.
-It was founded in 1919 and has remained a family business for four generations.
+Rauch Fruchtsäfte GmbH & Co OG is an Austrian multinational beverage company based in Rankweil, Austria.
+It was founded in 1919 by Franz Rauch and has remained a family business for four generations.

-The Rauch brand is particularly known for producing a range of juices.
+The Rauch brand is particularly known for producing a range of juices, isotonic drinks, ice coffees and ice teas, including Happy Day, Bravo, Cafemio, Juice Bar, Nativa, Istonic Sport, Willi Dungl, MyTea and Yippy.
 The company exports products to about 100 countries and also offers private-label production services such as Bravo sold throughout the former Yugoslavia, and Albania.

 History

-The family business was founded by Franz Josef Rauch in 1919 as a cider press for the surrounding farmers.
+The Austrian family business was founded by Franz Rauch in 1919 as a cider press for the surrounding farmers.
 In the interwar period, however, the fruit juice production was already carried out industrially.
 In 1962 the company was taken over by the next generation and got internationally oriented.

 In the 1970s, Rauch became the market leader in the Austrian market with the brands Happy Day and Bravo and sold Tetra Pak instead of glass bottles.
 When a campaign against smoking was launched in Austria with the slogan "Ohne Rauch geht's auch" ("it's possible without smoke"), the company Rauch created the advertising slogan "Ohne Rauch geht's nicht, wenn man denn vom Fruchtsaft spricht" ("Without smoke it is not possible, if one speaks of the fruit juice") and was thus known until the 1980s.
-The slogan worked because Rauch is not only the name of the company, but also means smoke in german.
+The slogan worked because Rauch is not only the name of the company, but also means smoke in German.

 In 1998, the beverage supply was also extended to ice tea.
 In addition, the brewery Fohrenburg was taken over in Bludenz.

-On 8 June 2016, the Federal Competition Authority of Austria (BWB) announced a decision of the Cartel Court on 3.3.2016 against Rauch Fruchtsäfte GmbH & Co OG and Rauch Fruchtsäfte GmbH.
+On 8 June 2016, the Federal Competition Authority of Austria (BWB) announced a decision of the Cartel Court on 3 March 2016 against Rauch Fruchtsäfte GmbH & Co OG and Rauch Fruchtsäfte GmbH.
 Due to vertical price adjustments of final retail prices to retail customers in the period from September 2003 to March 2012, a fine of EUR 1.7 million was imposed.

 In 2017, the beverage producer was honored as the "Top Brand 2017" in the fruit drinks category in Germany.